girip11/code-repl/Css/CSSNotesForProfessionals/chapter_15.md

 Text color.
 Value can be specified using color name, hex code, rgb or hsl.

 ## Text alignment and direction
+**This property can be used to align text, inline and inline block elements in a parent container.**

 * start - same as left if screen direction is from left to right else similar to right.
 * end - same as right if screen direction is from left to right else similar to left.
 * left - left align